theKentoRico/TheKDSProject/docs/grammar.md

 A recommended asset is the kds.module file.
-It specifies the name of the module and thus the *.ll file generated using `module` and the name of the source file with `sources` (You can't add multiple source files, yet.)
+It specifies the name of the module and thus the *.ll file generated using `module` and the name of the source file with `sources`.
 # Keywords

 ## 1. Errorc (KDS 1.0.1)